Living in San Diego

 How do you afford to live in SD?

-North Park, lives with partner
+Neighborhood: North Park, lives alone

 What do you love about SD?